-HR teams that favor an end to ratings see four potential benefits.
+HR teams that favor an end to ratings remain in the minority, but they hope to see four potential benefits.

-“These expectations about removing ratings make sense, and employees might initially respond positively, but that positivity tends to fade after the first performance review cycle,” says Blakeley Hartfelder, Gartner research consultant.
+“These expectations about removing ratings make sense, and employees might initially respond positively, but that positivity tends to fade after the first performance review cycle,” says Jeanine Prime, VP, Team Manager, Gartner.

-“Employee performance tends to drop when ratings disappear because managers struggle to make and communicate performance and pay decisions without ratings,” says Hartfelder.
+“Employee performance tends to drop when ratings disappear because managers struggle to make and communicate performance and pay decisions without ratings,” says Prime.

-In fact, the study showed eliminating ratings leads to four unintended outcomes:
+In fact, both studies show that eliminating ratings leads to four unintended outcomes:

 This article has been updated from the version published on June 29, 2018 to reflect to reflect new events, conditions or research.